MNJTdhr/NeonDarKK_One/README.md

 # Neondarkk_One

-Introducing NeondarKK: A Vibrant Dark Theme for VS Code.
+Introducing NeondarKK: A Vibrant Dark Theme for VS Code. <br>
-Suggest using Material icon theme with it for more cool look.
+I suggest using the Material icon theme with it for a cooler look.

 ### Flutter
 ![Dark theme](assets/flutter.png)